itsmeterada/openglsamples/README.md

 # openglsamples
 A collection of simple OpenGL code samples.
+I tried to make these samples compatible across Windows/macOS/Linux as much as possible.

 - simple.cpp : A very simple textured quad sample.
 - capture.cpp : An OpenCV video capture to a texture sample.